shaunlusk/RuneTransmutation/README.md

 **__Tips:__**
   Each level increases difficulty by adding additional rune symbols, or colors, that can pop up.
 Higher levels will require each board tile to be transmuted multiple times.
+  Be careful!
+Many rune symbols are similar (but not identical!) to others.
+Likewise, at higher levels color shades may be similar as well.

 A current version of the game is hosted at https://shaunlusk.github.io/RuneTransmutation